GSA/digitalgov.gov/content/posts/2015-12-07-the-content-corner-work-smarter-with-workflows.md

 ---
+url: /2015/12/07/the-content-corner-work-smarter-with-workflows/
 date: 2015-12-07 10:00:55 -0400
-title: 'The Content Corner\: Work Smarter with Workflows'
+title: 'The Content Corner: Work Smarter with Workflows'
 summary: 'I noticed recently that I have spent a decent amount of time discussing or referencing content workflow, but I haven&rsquo;t spent much time on how to actually create or use workflows.
 Developing content workflows can be a fairly painless process that can make your regular content creation a much smoother and efficient process.
 Content workflows'
-authors: [tymanuel]
+authors:
+  - tymanuel
 categories:
   - Content
   - Managing Digital